Hiyasmin Neri

-Hiyasmin Neri (born July 17, 1988) is a former Filipino actress, host and musician.
+Hiyasmin Manguray Neri-Soyao (born July 17, 1988) is a former Filipino actress, host and musician.

 Career

-Hiyasmin Neri was introduced via Star Magic batch 15.
+Neri was introduced via Star Magic batch 15.
 Her first regular TV appearance was in ABS-CBN's The Wedding, where she played a pregnant teenager and cousin to Anne Curtis's character Candice.
 Before signing up with Star Magic, Neri appeared in the indie films Xenoa and UPCAT.

-In 2010, Hiyasmin was also part in a comedy educational sitcom, K High exclusively aired on Knowledge Channel Philippines, this was Hiyasmin's 1st educational show with also a bonus sitcom.
+In 2010, Hiyasmin was also part in a comedy educational sitcom, K-High, exclusively aired on Knowledge Channel.
+This was Hiyasmin's 1st educational show with a bonus sitcom.

 In 2013, Neri started appearing as one of the presenters of O Shopping, a Home TV Shopping program by ACJ, a joint venture between ABS-CBN Corporation and CJ Korea.

 The Pin-Ups

 When The Pin-up Girls broke up in 2013, Neri was approached by the band's founder Mondo C. Castro to join The Pin-Ups.
 Neri sang and played the guitars for the short-lived indie band.